WilliamUK17/new-system-script/README.md

 # A System Setup Script
 This will:
 1. Add a new user with the specified username.
-2. Copy the .ssh folder to the new user's home directory and set correct permissions.
+2. Optionally copy the .ssh folder to the new user's home directory and set correct permissions.
 3. Add the new user to the sudo group.
 4. Install Docker and Docker Compose, and add the new user to the Docker group.
 5. Ensure that the correct version of Docker is installed based on your operating system.